-In Years 7 and 8, our School House pupils take part in our “Roots and Wings” academic enrichment program on Wednesday afternoons.
+In Years 7 and 8, our School House pupils take part in our “Roots and Wings” academic enrichment programme on Wednesday afternoons.
 There are a huge variety of activities and learning on offer throughout the year, covering everything from STEM challenges to gardening.
-Without the constraint of timetabled lessons, the pupils are able to experience a wide range of activities, from Bletchley Park Enigma machines making a visit with knowledge cryptographers, to making BBC News reports to learn about “Fake News”, to hands-on learning with a visiting biologist and various creatures to environmental and social lectures from nationally acclaimed experts.
+Without the constraint of timetabled lessons, pupils are able to experience a wide range of activities.
+These range from operating World War II Enigma machines under the watchful eyes of knowledgeable cryptographers to making BBC News reports to learn about “Fake News” via hands-on learning with a visiting biologist and various creatures to environmental and social lectures from nationally acclaimed experts.
 During these sessions, our aim is for all the pupils to find at least one thing each term that absolutely inspires them.